Inside the very strange case of two Russian gun lovers, the NRA, and Donald Trump

 April 28, 2017: Having recently reversed an Obama-era law making it more difficult for mentally ill people to buy guns, Trump addresses the NRA annual convention: “You came through for me,” he says, “and I am going to come through for you.”

-Aug.
-15, 2017: After Rohrabacher meets with WikiLeaks’ Julian Assange at the Ecuadorean Embassy in London, he claims he has evidence to share with the White House that the Russians did not hack the Democratic National Committee.
+August 15, 2017: After Rohrabacher meets with WikiLeaks’ Julian Assange at the Ecuadorean Embassy in London, he claims he has evidence to share with the White House that the Russians did not hack the Democratic National Committee.
 But White House chief of staff John Kelly rebuffs him.
-Rohrabacher later tells The Intercept: “What is preventing me from talking to Trump about this is the existence of a special prosecutor.
+Rohrabacher later tells the Intercept, “What is preventing me from talking to Trump about this is the existence of a special prosecutor.
 Not only Kelly, but others are worried if I say one word to Trump about Russia, that it would appear to out-of-control prosecutors that that is where the collusion is.”

-Oct.-Nov.
-2017: Russian-linked trolls spread conspiracy theories following mass shootings on the Las Vegas Strip and at a church in Sutherland Springs, Texas.
+October to November 2017: Russian-linked trolls spread conspiracy theories following mass shootings on the Las Vegas Strip and at a church in Sutherland Springs, Texas.

-Nov.
-14, 2017: “It appears the Russians…infiltrated the NRA,” Glenn Simpson, founder of the opposition research firm Fusion GPS, testifies to the House Intelligence Committee.
+November 14, 2017: “It appears the Russians…infiltrated the NRA,” Glenn Simpson, founder of the opposition research firm Fusion GPS, testifies to the House Intelligence Committee.
 “They targeted various conservative organizations, religious and otherwise, and they seem to have made a very concerted effort to get in with the NRA.”
-Referencing Torshin and Butina, he adds, “the most absurd [thing] about this is that, you know, Vladimir Putin is not in favor of universal gun ownership for Russians.
+Referencing Torshin and Butina, he adds, “The most absurd [thing] about this is that, you know, Vladimir Putin is not in favor of universal gun ownership for Russians.
 And so it’s all a big charade, basically.”

 Investigations and a politicized school massacre

-Feb.
-2, 2018: Oregon Sen. Ron Wyden sends separate letters to the NRA and Treasury Secretary Steve Mnuchin demanding they provide any documents showing financial ties between the NRA and Russia.
+February 2, 2018: Oregon Sen. Ron Wyden sends separate letters to the NRA and Treasury Secretary Steve Mnuchin demanding they provide any documents showing financial ties between the NRA and Russia.
 “I am specifically troubled by the possibility that Russian-backed shell companies or intermediaries may have circumvented laws designed to prohibit foreign meddling in our elections,” Wyden writes.
-NRA General Counsel John Frazer responds: “The NRA and its related entities do not accept funds from foreign persons or entities in connection with United States .”
+NRA General Counsel John Frazer responds, “The NRA and its related entities do not accept funds from foreign persons or entities in connection with United States.”

-March 2018: In a NRA magazine, LaPierre blasts media bias against Trump, specifically calling out coverage of “the bogus Russia investigation.”
+March 2018: In an NRA magazine, LaPierre blasts media bias against Trump, specifically calling out coverage of “the bogus Russia investigation.”

-March 1, 2018: Trump and Vice President Mike Pence meet privately in the Oval Office with NRA executive director Chris Cox.
+March 1, 2018: Trump and Vice President Mike Pence meet privately in the Oval Office with NRA Executive Director Chris Cox.
 Trump calls the meeting “great.”
 Cox announces: “POTUS & VPOTUS support the Second Amendment, support strong due process and don’t want gun control. #NRA #MAGA.”

 The NRA, Trump White House, and Paul Erickson did not respond to requests for comment.